 The creative industries nonetheless face huge challenges in a rapidly changing digital world.
 The global economy is dominated by large, highly integrated media and technology companies (e.g. Disney, Amazon, Comcast).
-98% of enterprises in the Welsh creative industries are small and micro businesses.
+At the same time, 98% of enterprises in the Welsh creative industries are small and micro businesses.
 They will need specific forms of support if they are to thrive in a competitive global market.